pisimulation/CardinalCourse/README.md

 `scrapy crawl cs -o cs.json`

-### HTML, JavaScript, jQuery
+### NodeJS, ExpressJS, jQuery

-With the HTML DOM, JavaScript accesses the index.html document and fills in course names of all departments, programs, certificates.
+Course reviews are stored in MongoDB database.
+List of dependencies can be found in package.json